 - Age & Gender — select the desired age and gender demographics

-As you modify the settings, Instagram will calculate the number of potential people the ad can reach.
+As you modify the targeting options to create a custom audience, Instagram will calculate the number of potential people the ad can reach.

-Once you’re done, name the new audience group for future use.
+Once you’re done, name the new custom audience group for future use.

 Repeat the previous steps to create multiple audience groups as needed, then proceed to the next step.

-Step 5: Set your budget and duration of your campaign
+Step 5: Set your budget and campaign duration

-You can adjust your ad’s daily spending by dragging the Budget and Duration sliders.
-The app will tell you the number of users you can reach based on your budget.
+You can adjust your ad’s daily spend by dragging the Budget and Duration sliders.
+Instagram will tell you the number of users you can reach based on your budget.